 financial and tax situation.

 Make a cash gift.
 As part of the Coronavirus

-Aid, Relief, and Economic Security (CARES) Act passed earlier this year, cash
+Aid, Relief, and Economic Security (CARES) Act passed last year, cash

 contributions to qualified nonprofits such as Temple Isaiah can be deducted up